LoyolaChicagoCS/gradhandbook/source/regulations.rst

 starts with Fall semester, but ends in November.
 Winter Quarter goes from November into February, spanning parts of both Fall and Spring Semesters.
-A fairly arbitrary decision was made to list Winter Quarter CSIS courses under Fall semester.
+A fairly arbitrary decision was made to list Winter Quarter CSIS courses under Fall semester in LOCUS.
 Spring Quarter Courses do not start until February.

 Because Winter Quarter spans two semesters, it is very important to look